-Adoption agencies and Adoption Network Law Center (ANLC) are both professionals that are able to assist hopeful Adoptive Parents and Birth Mothers on their adoption journeys.
-Trying to select the right adoption professional to help guide you through the process can seem like an overwhelming task so it will help to do your research and speak to several entities to find the right fit for you and your family.
+Adoption agencies and Adoption Network Law Center (ANLC) are professional entities that are able to assist both hopeful Adoptive Parents and prospective Birth Mothers on their adoption journeys.
+Trying to select the right adoption professional to help guide you through the process can seem like an overwhelming task, so it will help to do your research and speak to several entities to find the right fit for you and your family.

 Navigating Legal Matters

 A critical component of many private newborn adoptions will be the legal pathway.
 Many US adoptions involve Adoptive Parents that reside in a different state than the Birth Parents.
 Before a child is placed out of state, Adoptive Parents must comply with the Interstate Compact on the Placement of Children (ICPC), which is a statutory agreement between all 50 states, the District of Columbia and the US Virgin Islands that ensures that the child will be placed in a safe, suitable home that is able to meet his/her needs.

 ANLC understands that every adoption requires a thorough analysis to determine the best approach to a legally sound adoption and will work with skilled and experienced professionals to handle all of the legal aspects of your adoption.
 ANLC will manage the flow of all information between all the legal entities involved, the execution of necessary documents and all of the necessary details involved to protect your adoption plan.**For the legal completion of any adoption, you will separately retain the appropriate legal entity(ies) in your state and the Birth Mother’s state for necessary representation.